Voting in Midland

 Exceptions to Electronic Voting

-All voting in Midland County is electronic using Election Systems and Software DREs with the following exceptions.
+All voting in Midland County is electronic using Election Systems and Software Ballot Marking Devices with the following exceptions.
 You can vote an optic scan paper ballot if you qualify for any one of the following.

 Ballot by Mail (Chapter 82 T.E.C.)